 Matt is very passionate about mental health and helping those who suffer.
 “Promoting The Shaw Mind Foundation and their work through my racing gives me the opportunity to help raise awareness of the wide ranging support there is available to those with mental ill health”.
 Find out more.

-Domenique Fragale Actress, model, writer and mental health activist
+actress, model, writer & mental health activist

 “Mental health is something I hold close to my heart.
 Working in the creative industry, a lot of pressure is placed on performers every day; building anxiety and internal suffering.
 Having close friends who battle with depression and losing some to the torment is something I do not want anyone else to have to go through on their own, again…”